Thursday, May 7, 2026

 Conclusion

 So, what is the psychology behind music and mental health?
-An analysis of the ways in which music improves one’s mental health while at the same time analysing how the brain reacts to music may provide some insight into why music has played such a significant role in the development of emotional expression among human beings.
 Music has a chemical reaction occurring within the brain and assists with the expression of emotions, as well as having a positive effect on emotional resiliency.
+Whether used for relaxation, emotional healing, focus, or social bonding, music continues to remain one of the most powerful psychological tools for supporting mental health naturally.

 The experience of listening and responding to music with mindfulness gives music an added level of significance beyond that of merely existing as background noise.
 Therefore, music has been integrated into the emotional and psychological well-being of people.